 In March this year, Judge Montalvao also ordered the brief arrest of Facebook's vice-president for Latin America, Diego Dzodan, on grounds of failing to comply with a court order to hand over the records.
 At the time, WhatsApp said it had no way of accessing the encrypted data.
 Dzodan was jailed but subsequently freed.

-on its network, which is used by some one billion people worldwide.
+Whatsapp announced in April that it had implemented end-to-end encryption for all communications on its network, which is used by some one billion people worldwide.
 The measures mean that a only the sender and recipents of messages sent on the app are able to read the texts.

 The end-to-end encryption protects all text, photo, video and voice communications from eavesdropping, meaning that not only hackers and criminals are closed out but also law enforcement and intelligence agencies, and even WhatsApp itself.